aodn/rimrep-examples/README.md

 # rimrep-examples

-A repository to contain example notebooks and documentation for the RIMReP project
+A repository to contain example notebooks and documentation for the RIMReP project.

 ## Data API proof-of-concept